grubbybio/pRNASeqTools/INSTALL.md

    12. `UMItools`
        Smith T S, Heger A and Sudbery I. UMI-tools: Modelling sequencing errors in Unique Molecular Identifiers to improve quantification accuracy. ***Genome Res.*** gr.209601.116

-6. Specifically, to properly check the `homer` packages by `pRNASeqTools`, download the software from [the official website](http://homer.ucsd.edu/homer/) first.
-Then, you need to install the genome `tair10` and make the file `configureHomer.pl` executable.

 7. Specifically, the CLIP-seq analysis needs a customized GFF file located in the `data` folder of `clipper`.
 The example GFF of _Arabidopsis thaliana_ is available upon request.